 How Much Will It Cost to Add a Bathroom?

-The cost of a bathroom additions can start as low as a $5,000 and run as high as $50,000, according to HomeAdvisor.
+The cost of a bathroom addition can start as low as $5,000 and run as high as $50,000 or more, according to HomeAdvisor.
 That price can get even steeper if you're looking to create a high-end, spa-like space.

 What Do These Costs Include?